errorStream/Prebut/README.md

      2. Navigate to the Prebut root directory and select the "package.json" file
    - If you downloaded from releases
      1. Click "Add Package from Tarball"
-     2. Navigate to and select the "prebut-unity-package-x.x.x.tgz" file
+     2. Navigate to and select the "prebut-unity-package-vx.x.x.tgz" file
    - If you want to install directly from a git url
      1. Click "Add Package from git URL"
      2. Paste in a git url.
 This is available from the Code dropdown